amacgown00/Portfolio/Retrospective.md

 # Retrospective: the SuccessFactors LMS Integration Thermo Fisher Scientific

+When I tell people I work at Thermo Fisher Scientific, they pause, look off into the distance for a split second, look back at me, and say "Thermo Fisher...do they make lab equipment?"
+I immediately say "Yes!
+You're correct."
+Even folks within the industry aren't entirely sure what Thermo Fisher makes or does.
+In concept, Thermo Fisher is a company that supplies the Biotech, Pharmaceutical, Clinical Research, and Medical Device industries.
+They have a wide portfolio of offerings from analytical testing instruments, DNA sequencing, buffers and media, and even specialized bags for products to be packaged in.
+This is because Thermo Fisher acquires companies that are already commercial, and let them continue to self -govern.
+Because they had existed for years prior, they have their own internal training programs.
+Training is a key part of this industry due to the impact of the health care products and is a mandatory part of audits.

+## Personas
 - users - site level.
 Actions: - Users online need to open trainings, watch videos, read documents, sign up for training, access old training content, take quizzes, request extensions.
 = managers - site level.
 Actions: same as users, assign trainings, extend, unlock tests, remove trainings, see user completion status, perform 3-year training review.
 - site Training Coordinators - same as managers, create curriculums, add content, add links, pull training metrics, show completion during audits.